Internet with no credit check

 Depending on where you live, you could get other options for internet with no credit check:

-• Verizon Fios: Verizon Fios is a prepaid internet service that lets you get high-speed fiber internet without a credit check and without an annual contract.
-Prices start at $49.99 per month for download speeds of 300 Mbps, and you can save an extra $25 per month if you are a Verizon mobile phone customer.
+• Verizon Fios Internet: Verizon Fios 300 Mbps is a prepaid internet service that lets you get high-speed fiber internet without a credit check and without an annual contract.
+Prices start at $49.99 per month with autopay for download speeds of 300 Mbps, and you can save an extra $25 per month if you are a Verizon mobile phone customer.

 • Optimum (formerly Suddenlink): Optimum offers prepaid Internet service in 21 states.
 The price starts at $35 per month for 300 Mbps, and you can save $10 a month by signing up for Optimum mobile phone service.